How to Plan a Slower Hike

 Planning how to do it: Managing food and water, final route selection, daily distances, rest days, and fine-tuning.

-I’ll explain what we do so you too can tailor a hike to your own slower needs, remembering it’s what we do: it may not suit you exactly, but we hope to give you confidence to plan your own multiday hikes and experience some of the fabulous rewards by being self-sufficient and taking time to enjoy the journey.
+I’ll explain what we do so you too can tailor a hike to your own slower needs, remembering it’s what we do: it may not suit you exactly, but we will give you confidence and tools to plan your own multiday hikes and experience the fabulous rewards of being self-sufficient and taking time to enjoy the journey.

 Hike Objectives

-This sounds basic, but it’s important to know what you really want to achieve from a hike.
-Is it scenery, culture, personal challenge, or to see how far and fast you can hike – all good reasons, but being clear about your primary focus will guide your planning.
+This sounds basic, but knowing what you really want to achieve from a hike is essential.
+Is it scenery, culture, personal challenge, or to see how far and fast you can hike – all good reasons, but clarity about your primary aim best guides your planning.
 It helps if you are both on the same page!

-You might find it funny to hear that neither Helen nor I love walking per se, but we love experiencing wilderness and journeying through different country, rather than destinations or box ticking.
+You might find it odd that neither Helen nor I love walking per se, but we love experiencing wilderness and journeying through different country, rather than destinations or box ticking.
 For us, the journey is only fully experienced by taking time to appreciate our surrounds, from tiny orchids to vast vistas.
-So we look for hikes that maximise landscape and/or cultural experiences.
-That’s not to say we aren’t prepared to do long days or big elevation gains in a day – we will – but they are not the primary reason for the hike and are a means to a goal, such as an amazing view or a special campsite.
+So we choose hikes that maximise landscape and/or cultural experiences.
+That’s not to say we aren’t prepared to do long days or big elevation gains in a day – we will – but they are not our primary reason for the hike but instead a means to a goal, such as amazing views or special campsites.

 Your priorities might be different.